 Is the group/club subject to regulation and inspection by an outside body?

-The Association is subject to the guidelines of the SKGB which is the governing body for all Karate in Scotland.
-The SKGB is also bound to comply with the regulations as laid down by Sport Scotland.
+The Association is subject to the guidelines of Karate Scotland which is the governing body for all Karate in Scotland.
+Karate Scotland is also bound to comply with the regulations as laid down by Sport Scotland.
 Each club can also be inspected at any time by a representative of the local Community Education department responsible for the premises let.